-15 companion plants for raspberries (and what not to plant nearby)
+15+ companion plants for raspberries

-Good companion plants for raspberries include clover, lavender, garlic, onion, chives, marigolds, nasturtiums, oats, and buckwheat.
+Good companion plants for raspberries include clover, sunflower, lavender, garlic, onion, chives, marigolds, nasturtiums, oats, and buckwheat.
 Avoid planting nightshades like tomatoes, potatoes, and eggplants near your raspberry plants.
 You may also wish to avoid planting fennel or strawberries nearby.

 1. Crimson clover